~ Ajith Fernando

 Martin Luther, John Calvin and John Wesley—three of the most influential leaders of the last Millennium all lived very simple lives.
 Missionaries are among the great heroes of the nineteenth and twentieth century church: William Carey, David Livingstone, Adonirum Judson, Henry Martyn, Hudson Taylor, C. T. Studd, Amy Carmichael, Mother Theresa, Helen Roseveare and a host of other people.
 They all suffered severe discomfort and lived very simply.
 Their lifestyles would have been scorned by the celebrity culture.
 But today they are heroes of the church.

-Some of the most influential preachers, Christian leaders and writers of our time refused to become rich even though they could have.
+Some of the most influential preachers, Christian leaders, and writers of our time refused to become rich even though they could have.
 Billy Graham received the salary a pastor would receive and didn’t touch the vast financial resources his organisation had.
 John Stott gave all his earnings away and himself lived very simply in a small apartment, which I had the privilege of visiting.
-Dr Robert Coleman whose books have sold millions of copies, drives an old car and, when he lived in the Chicago area, used to get his clothes from a Salvation Army second-hand clothes shop!
+My mentor Dr Robert Coleman whose books have sold millions of copies, drives an old car and, when he lived in the Chicago area, used to get his clothes from a Salvation Army second-hand clothes shop!
 John Piper lives a very simple life in a part of the city of Minneapolis which wealthy people shun.
 Rick Warren would have been a millionaire, not through donations but through earnings from the books he wrote.
 But he refused that route.
 Two of the most influential preachers India has produced, Sadhu Sundar Singh and Bakht Singh, lived very simple lives.
 They both renounced the trappings of success, even asking God not to allow the prominence of miraculous answers to prayer in their ministries to detract from the gospel.

 Wrong Measures of Success